Skovorp/feral/README.md

 ## Citation

-Please contact us at jrazzauti@rockefeller.edu or pskovordnikov@rockefeller.edu for instructions on how to cite our work.
+Please contact us at jacopo.razza@gmail.com or peter.skovorodnikov@gmail.com for instructions on how to cite our work.

 ## Authors